IneshV/GenAI-LLM-Final-Project/README.md

 test_cases/                   # Test files used for document upload / retrieval experiments
 ```

-The notebook is organized into these main sections:
+The main agent notebook is organized into these sections:

 ```text
 1. Setup